Would you like to have your party Defend Constitutional Principles?

-Each county is divided in precincts, managed by the county's election division.
+Each county is divided into precincts, managed by the county's election division.
 Each precinct has a variable number of "slots", typically one to six.
-Each slot consists of a man and women (who are not connected or related in any way).
+Each slot consists of a man and woman (who are not connected or related in any way).
 You can be elected in your own precinct or any adjacent precinct.

-PCPs are actually elected during the Primary Election and you must file a form, Precinct Committeeperson Candidate Filing SEL 105, with the county clerk, here in Oregon available at, http://sos.oregon.gov/elections/Documents/SEL105.pdf
+PCPs are actually elected (and re-elected) during the Primary Election and you must file a form, Precinct Committeeperson Candidate Filing SEL 105, with the county clerk, here in Oregon available at the Secretary of State's web site

 Typically many PCP slots are empty.
 To avoid unnecessary contested elections in crowded precincts, county parties typically ask that you send your SEL 105 to them, not the elections division.
 The county party then fills precinct slots on a first come basis, moving late filers to adjacent precincts.
 This ensures that everyone gets elected.

 If this process makes you feel uncomfortable, file with the county clerk and then notify the county party immediately.
 That way the party may have time to make adjustments.
 Failing to do this has resulted in the past that some people were not elected.